djalbat/murmuration/README.md

   releaseConnection(connection);
 });
 ```
-The configuration should be a plain old JavaScript object with at least the following properties:
+The `configuration` argument should be a plain old JavaScript object with at least the following properties:

 ```
 {
-  log,
   host,
   user,
   password,
   database
 }
 ```
-Aside from the `log` option, which is added by this package, the full list of options can be found in the [mysql](https://github.com/mysqljs/mysql) package documentation [here](https://github.com/mysqljs/mysql#connection-options).
+The full list of options can be found in the [mysql](https://github.com/mysqljs/mysql) package documentation [here](https://github.com/mysqljs/mysql#connection-options).
 If successful, the `error` argument of the callback will be falsey and the connection object will be returned, otherwise the `error` argument will be truthy.

-In the event of an error, if a `log` option has been provided then the `log.error()` function will be called with a message containing a reasonable stab at the cause.
+In the event of an error, if a `log` option has been provided then the `log.error()` function will be called with a message containing a reasonable stab at the cause of the error.
 Specifically, the following error codes are mapped to the following messages:

-* `ECONNREFUSED` - `The database isn\'t running, probably.`
+* `ECONNREFUSED` - `'The database isn\'t running, probably.'`

-* `ENOTFOUND` - `The host is wrong, probably.`
+* `ENOTFOUND` - `'The host is wrong, probably.'`

-* `ER_BAD_DB_ERROR` - `The database name is wrong, probably.`
+* `ER_BAD_DB_ERROR` - `'The database name is wrong, probably.'`

-* `ER_ACCESS_DENIED_ERROR` - `The username or the password are wrong, probably.`
+* `ER_ACCESS_DENIED_ERROR` - `'The username or the password are wrong, probably.'`

-* `ETIMEOUT` or `PROTOCOL_SEQUENCE_TIMEOUT` - `The database is timing out.`
+* `ETIMEOUT` or `PROTOCOL_SEQUENCE_TIMEOUT` - `'The database is timing out for some reason.'`

-* `ER_PARSE_ERROR` or `ER_BAD_TABLE_ERROR` - In these cases the error code is simply echoed and the offending SQL, if there is any, is also returned in a separate call.
+* `ER_PARSE_ERROR` or `ER_BAD_TABLE_ERROR` - In these cases the error code is simply echoed and the offending SQL, if there is any, will be returned in a separate call.

+This error handling is rudimentary and is meant to help with basic debugging largely around providing the wrong connection options.
+If you do not find these messages helpful, do not provide a `log` object in the options and rest assured the error code will be returned either way for you do deal with as you see fit.

 ## Compiling from source